rhythm-gaming/rgc/docs/spec.md

 ## Introduction

-The RGC ("rhythm game chart") file format is a JSON-based format, aims to be able to represent most
+The RGC ("rhythm game chart") file format is a JSON-based format, aims to be able to represent charts from many different rhythm games.

 The RGC format is inspired by [m4saka's KSON format](https://github.com/kshootmania/ksm-chart-format/blob/master/kson_format.md) for Sound Voltex charts and [the bmson format](https://bmson-spec.readthedocs.io/en/master/doc/index.html).
 The RGC format aims to be easily convertible to and from either formats.
 However, it's not a goal for the RGC format to be compatible to either formats.